 The Organization has a 401(k) plan covering substantially all employees of the Organization.
 Participants may elect to defer a portion of their salary up to the maximum percentage allowable by the Internal Revenue Code.
-The Organization makes a matching contribution to the plan up to 4% of participant's wages.
-Employer contributions of \$54,203 and \$44,514 were expensed for the years ended December 31, 2021 and 2020, respectively.
+The Organization makes a matching contribution to the plan up to 5% of participant's wages in 2022 and up to 4% of wages in 2021.
+Employer contributions of \$50,806 and \$54,203 were expensed for the years ended December 31, 2022 and 2021, respectively.